MASTER STUDY

 “Eve works for China,” he told Yuxi.
 Yuxi nodded and peered intently at her phone.

-“Works for China,” Dad dictated into his phone.
-Yuxi nodded again, and began typing.
+“Works for China,” Dad dictated.
+Yuxi nodded again and began typing.
 I was growing impatient.
-There was a lot to say, but the simplest things took ages.
+There was a lot to say, and the simplest things took ages.

 “Dad, I don’t work for China,” I began, but Yuxi’s phone interrupted me.